lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-how-implicit-is-your-code.md

 It is the familiar "headphone cable" problem: everything works, but untangling or reusing one piece is painful.

-What I would like instead
-Deliverability Audit
-Think of code in layers and blocks:
+*What I would like instead*: Think of code in layers and blocks:

 1. **Capabilities** - Small, focused Effects with stable input and output types, representing "what the system can do" (e.g. getUserByEmail, createSession, sendEmail).
 They do not know about HTTP, UI, or timing.
 2. **Features / flows** - "Glue files" that compose capabilities into higher-level operations: login flows, registration flows, billing flows.
 They orchestrate capabilities, but do not embed infrastructure details.